NaveedMunsif/NaveedMunsif/README.md

 # Hi 👋, I'm Naveed Munsif
 ### Fintech Enthusiast | MS in Computer Science | Passionate About Data-Driven Solutions

-I am a data scientist with a robust background in computer science and a passion for solving complex financial challenges using data-driven insights.
+Data professional with a strong foundation in computer science and a passion for uncovering insights from data.
+Experienced in applying analytical techniques to solve complex business problems.
+Eager to contribute to data-driven decision-making.
-With over three years of experience, including nearly two years in the fintech industry, I specialize in applying machine learning, advanced analytics, and cloud technologies to deliver impactful solutions.

 ---